Judith Selby Lang

 Judith Selby Lang is an American artist and environmental activist working with found beach plastic.
 Selby Lang is known for sourcing beach plastic from a single site: 1000 yards of Kehoe Beach along the Point Reyes National Seashore in Northern California, and then turning that plastic into artworks.
 Selby Lang works both independently and with her partner Richard Lang.

 Education

-Judith Selby Lang has a BA in art from Pitzer College, and MA in Interdisciplinary Studies in Creative Arts from San Francisco State University.
+Judith Selby Lang has a BA in art from Pitzer College.
+She also has an MA in Interdisciplinary Studies in Creative Arts from San Francisco State University, where she was a student of Christine Tamblyn.